My Health Record participation obligations

 2. Manner of authorising and process for suspending and deactivating user accounts

-- The policy outlines the ways a user account is suspended and/or deactivated in the following circumstances:
+- The policy outlines the ways a user account will be suspended and/or deactivated in specific circumstances.
+This includes identifying the person responsible for these actions (e.g. RO or OMO) and setting out the process for immediate action where:

 - A user leaves the organisation